Clear Attention

 How Learning Works

-Attention captures information from the learning environment, is held in Working Memory, and is encoded in Long-Term Memory.
+Attention captures information, information is held in Working Memory, and is encoded in Long-Term Memory.
 When information is successfully retrieved and remembered, learning has occurred.
 Simply put, learning is remembering.

-If, however, we choose to include the mind of the learner as a part of that environment—and their attention is developed explicitly—they develop competence in managing their own cognition.
+If we choose to include the mind of the learner as a part of the learning environment—and their attention is developed explicitly—they develop competence in managing their own cognition.
 With competence comes agency, and with agency comes motivation.

 Competent, motivated students actively maximize their learning in concert with their environment, rather than simply depending on it.